We put responsible and sustainable AI research and innovation at the core of our activities.

 FARI’s Code of Conduct promotes a standard of behavior that supports and enables FARI’s commitment to be a safe, inclusive, equitable, trustworthy, and respectful community to create an optimal research climate by those acting on behalf of FARI including employees, students, postdoctoral scholars, consultants, contractors, and volunteers.

-Subscribe for the latest news, events, and calls on AI for the common good.
+Keep up with our latest news, events, and calls on AI fo the common good.